Does it Pay to Spend Less?

-When performing any bathroom, kitchen, or interior remodeling, does it pay to spend less whenever you can, right?
+When performing any bathroom, kitchen, or interior remodeling, does it pay to spend less?
 Well, not necessarily.
-There are some cases where the "less is more” principle does not work and your remodel costs will increase.
+There are some cases where the “less is more” principle does not work and your remodel costs will increase.

-Being cheap cuts costs for the moment, but usually cause you to incur additional greater expenses in the long run.
+Being cheap cuts costs for the moment, but usually causes you to incur additional greater expenses in the future.
 That ends up being the antithesis of frugality.
-In other words, you’re throwing money down the toilet.
+In other words, you are throwing money down the toilet.

 Here are a few instances where thriftiness can backfire: